Arquisoft/dechat_en1b/README.md

 ### Generate or watch documentation

-Run `npm docs:build` for building the documentation or run `npm docs:watch` to see the documentation in a localhost.
+Run `npm run docs:build` for building the documentation or run `npm docs:watch` to see the documentation in a localhost.

+### Generate internationalization files

+Run `npm run extract-i18n` to generate the internationalization files (currently only in Spanish) if you change/want to add something into the transalation files.

 ### Development server